Skip to main content

 How much exercise does each breed need?

 Golden Retrievers typically need 60–90 minutes of exercise per day.
 Labrador Retrievers typically need 60–120 minutes.
 Both benefit from varied activity — walks, fetch, off-lead runs, and swimming.
-Under-exercised Labs tend to show restlessness and destructive behaviour sooner than under-exercised Goldens.
+Under-exercised Labs tend to show restlessness and destructive behavior sooner than under-exercised Goldens.

 Which is better for families with children?